 - f. mandated quality standards; and ,

 - g. access to rapid no cost resolution of disputes with landlords.

-28. Greater tenant support and advocacy, in particular for vulnerable groups such as international students and rooming house residents and long-term residents of caravan parks.
+44. Greater tenant support and advocacy, in particular for vulnerable groups such as international students, rooming house residents and long-term residents of caravan parks.

 - a. early intervention programs to address the housing crisis and prevent homelessness, including the Tenancy Plus type model;